minibolt-guide/minibolt/guide/bitcoin/bitcoin-client.md

   $ sudo systemctl enable bitcoind
   ```

-* Prepare “bitcoind” monitoring by the systemd journal and check log logging output.
-You can exit monitoring at any time by with Ctrl-C
+* Prepare “bitcoind” monitoring by the systemd journal and check the logging output.
+You can exit monitoring at any time with Ctrl-C

   ```sh
   $ sudo journalctl -f -u bitcoind